PrestaShop/prestashop-specs/back-office/orders/orders/Order Page View.md

 6. **Add a new cart rule**

 -   **Add a new discount**: opens a popin to create your new cart rule between the percentage, the amount (taxes included) and Free shipping type.
 The value must be a percent or amount value greater than 0.
-The percent value cannot exceed 100 and the discount value cannot exceed the total price of this order.
+The percent value cannot exceed 100 and the discount value cannot exceed the total price of the products (the shipping cost is not included).

 [Popin add discount](https://invis.io/YKTGGFZAMCB#/381874231__Order_Details_-_Add_Discount)